Mintbase/Grants-Program/applications/bubblemint-application.md

 Bubblemint is a "lazy minting" or "candy machine" strategy that will be open-source asset for anyone wanting to launch a collection with Mintbase.io contracts.

 The initial user will be our own NFT project, Shardeez.
 Subsequent users will be anyone with pre-generated assets and wants to use Mintbase contracts.
-These users will handle the upload and hosting of the assets and minting page.
 In subsequent milestones, Bubblemint tools will be extended into a no-code launchpad, which will make Mintbase a major source of large generative art projects.

 ### Overview

 AktaryTech is a Web3 development service company.
-We normally build dApps for clients, including DeFi and NFT Marketplaces, but we wanted to create our own product as well and we started with Shardeez.
+We normally build dApps for clients, including DeFi and NFT Marketplaces, but we wanted to create our own product and we started with Shardeez.
 We have an NFT artist on the team who does AI generation, and we chose NEAR as the ecosystem to grow with.
 So Shardeez are "Sharded Blocks", an homage to the sharded blockchain NEAR, which we believe can scale properly for the future.

 #### Why Bubblemint?

 Tagline: Gumball Machine Minting System for NEAR using Mintbase.io

-We found that TenK DAO has a good open source "lazy minting" platform and forked it.
+We found that [TenK DAO](https://github.com/TENK-DAO/) has a good open source "lazy minting" platform and forked it.
 It has a frontend site for the wallet connection and data on remaining NFTs to mint, and has different configurations based on whether your wallet is whitelisted and at what period of the mint.

-We ran into issues getting it set up, including Apple M1 compatibility, whitelisting smart contract issues, UI to contract compatibility, and there are wallet mishaps under heavy use.
+We ran into issues getting it set up, including Apple M1 compatibility, whitelisting issues, UI to smart contract compatibility, and there are wallet mishaps under heavy use.
 But we got it working!
 All said, we gained familiarity with the frontend and their TypeScript / Rust smart contracts.
 Which gave us the confidence to remake it.

 Mintbase.io is the perfect technology for us to remake this lazy minting / candy machine system.
-From the advanced revenue sharing, to 3XR VR galleries (with cool features like sound getting louder as you approach a music NFT), to the general quality of code from Mintbase's extended time in development of NFTs and indexers.
+Mintbase rocks, from advanced revenue sharing, to 3XR VR galleries (with cool features like sound getting louder as you approach a music NFT), to the general quality of code from Mintbase's extended time in development of NFTs and indexers.
 We believe in your flexible approach to the technology that allows anyone to experiment with new NFT ideas.

 #### Why Shardeez?

 Tagline: Shardeez are "Sharded Blocks" on an eco-mission.

 1. They look crazy cool.
 NEAR needs something like this.
 2. Our team agreed on utility: an ecological mission.
-The Shardeez DAO will fund environmental projects.
+The [Shardeez DAO](https://app.astrodao.com/dao/shardeez.sputnik-dao.near) will fund environmental projects.
 3. Sharded blockchains are the future for settlement layers.
 Shardeez are their mascot.
 4. We love our story and rarity trait formation.
 The 13 Clans are in groups of Eco-Defenders, Ecocidal Maniacs, and Degens.
 Each item has a Genesis Block, a Shardness Level, and a Clan.
 Each Clan has a King and Queen.

+[See this blog post](https://aktarytech.com/anatomy-of-an-nft-launch-part-1/) from AktaryTech about how we formulated Shardeez.

 ### Project Details